52 Rare & Scarce Moth species recorded at Rough Bank

 A. piercei.
 Its larvae are thought to feed in the roots of Field or Small Scabious; those of

-bright pink towrds their tips, with a reddish-brown stripe across the middle (wingspan 11-16mm).
+bright pink towards their tips, with a reddish-brown stripe across the middle (wingspan 11-16mm, photo below).

 The larvae feed on Field Scabious.
-There are recent records from 3 other Cotswold sites; adults are found
+There are recent records from a few other Cotswold sites; adults are found

-from late June to early August.
+from mid June to mid August.
 (1 record)

 feed on Small and Devil's-bit Scabiouses.
 There are two generations: adults are mostly recorded from early